ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/isle-of-wight-festival-2018.markdown

 has_entry_page: false
 title: "The Isle of Wight Festival is coming your way!"
 competition-description: "<p>We are ready!
 The festival that you’ve been waiting for\
   \ is just around the corner and we couldn’t be more excited!
-The Isle of Wight Festival!\r\
+The Isle of Wight Festival!\n\
-  \nThis year's Festival celebrates its 50th anniversary and it will take place from\
+  This year's Festival celebrates its 50th anniversary and it will take place from\
-  \ June 21 to 24 at Seaclose Park, Newport! \r\nThe Script, James Bay, Camila Cabello,\
+  \ June 21 to 24 at Seaclose Park, Newport! \nThe Script, James Bay, Camila Cabello,\
-  \ Liam Gallagher… and that is just the beginning!</p> \r\n<p>If this sounds like\
+  \ Liam Gallagher… and that is just the beginning!</p> \n<p>If this sounds like the\
-  \ the perfect holiday for you, what are you waiting for?
+  \ perfect holiday for you, what are you waiting for?
 Hurry up!
 Get tickets before\
-  \ they are sold out!</p>"
+  \ they are sold out!</p>\n"
 banner-img: "https://assets.expresslyapp.com/asset-d9606ff5-321d-482a-97a4-4f02f9f16fb8.jpg"
 logo-left-href: "https://www.tickx.co.uk/"
 logo-left-image: "https://assets.expresslyapp.com/asset-68e883d3-8435-4bde-a4db-e58cc6dd5458.jpg"